 The Capital Projects Fund is used to account for the construction of the Town's building and infrastructure projects which exceed 1 year.
-The Capital Projects Fund expended approximately \$0.4 million in fiscal year 2022, primarily for licensed site professionals for PFAS in wells.
-The total fund balance in the Capital Projects Fund decreased nearly \$0.3 million in fiscal year 2022 as the Town funded these capital acquisitions through temporary borrowings in the form of bond anticipation notes.
-The

-Town expects to permanently finance these projects through general obligation bond issuances in the future, which will cure the current \$0.6 million deficit in the fund's unassigned fund balance.
+The Capital Projects Fund expended approximately \$0.6 million in fiscal year 2023, primarily for library renovations.
+The total fund balance in the Capital Projects Fund increased over \$0.4 million in fiscal year 2023 due to transfers from other funds exceeding capital expenditures.
+The Town has also funded capital projects from bond anticipation notes, which has resulted in a deficit of approximately \$0.2 million.
+The Town expects to permanently finance these projects through general obligation bond issuances in the future, which will cure the current deficit in the fund's unassigned fund balance.